 Once the smoke has cleared from a divorce, former spouses have to go about the business of raising kids together.
 With respect, trust, and, yes, a good amount of time, that co-parenting relationship can be extremely rewarding.
 In a perfect world, co-parents are able to work together, setting aside their differences and prioritizing the best interests of their kids above all else.
 Such relationships often take shape.
 But there are times where a healthy collaboration between co-parents isn’t possible because an ex wife or an ex husband doesn’t compromise, constantly belittles, or exhibits other such toxic behavior.
 Co-parenting with a toxic ex or a controlling ex can be extremely difficult.

-“Anger and depression are natural byproducts of divorce,” says Nancy Cramer, a leadership consultant and the founder of Correct Course Consulting.
+“Anger and depression are natural byproducts of divorce,” says Nancy Cramer, founder of Correct Course Consulting.
 “So many of one’s hopes and dreams are wrapped up in a marriage, and to have it end is to take away future possibilities.”